peterbmob/DHMVADoE/Project/README.md

 # Project in the course Design of Experiemnts, Data Handling and Statistical Analysis for Material Scientists

+# Task:
+1. Choose a suitable material property.
+2. Investigate what features are important to describe it.
+3. Build a model with as few variables as possible that describe the property you selected.
+4. Predict/optimize the property at hand... here you must have an "imaginary" application for the property you have choosen.
+Try to figure out a case where you want a certain value for the proerty at hand.

+In the report, I want to see how you set up the workflow (from data aqcuisition to sharing the results) for solving the problem.
+Try to write an introduction from a materials science point of view.

+# How do I proceed?
-matminer is a Python library for data mining the properties of materials.
+[Matminer](https://hackingmaterials.lbl.gov/matminer/) is a Python library for data mining the properties of materials.

 Matminer contains routines for 40+ datasets (described [here](https://hackingmaterials.lbl.gov/matminer/dataset_summary.html))